 Across 1.
-What this booklet is all about.
-2. A piece of safety equipment for the head that is always worn when riding.
+What this booklet is all about 2.
+A piece of safety equipment for the head that is always worn when ridina.
 3. Protective gear for your hands.
-4. Where you should always ride vour ATV.
-5. Initials for an All-Terrain Vehicle.
-Down 6.
-The place where you All the words needed are listed below: always keep your feet when ATV OFF-ROAD SAFETY riding an ATV.
-FOOTRESTS GLOVES HEIMET 7.
-Protective gear for your feet BOOTS and ankles
+4. Where you should always ride your ATV.
+5 Initials for an All-Terrain Vehicle Down 6.
+The place where you always All the words needed are listed below: keep your feet when riding an ATV.
+ATV FOOTRESTS 7.
+Protective gear for your feet GLOVES and ankles.
+BOOTS SAFETY OFF-ROAD HELMET